As an Amazon Associate I earn from qualifying purchases.

 |Available Used/Refurbished?||No||Yes||Yes (no longer available new)|

 As you can see, the Rollo and Rollo Wireless are effectively the same machine.
 One just has wireless.
-The Zebra, on the other hand, wings in a few areas and trails in others.
+The Zebra, on the other hand, wins in a few areas and trails in others.

 Rollo vs The Top Wireless Printers On The Market